Cart

 Study with Quizlet and memorize flashcards containing terms like Presentation, Slide, Outline tab and more. ...
 Is made up of a series of slides.
 Slide.
 Each slide contains content, including text, graphics,audio, and video.
 Outline tab.
 Displays all the slides in the presentation.
 The Outline tab displays only the text content of slides.

-21. a presentation is made up of series of slides true or false
+21. A powerpoint presentation is made up of a series of